 Water, Sanitation, Hygiene (WASH) and Nutrition Facilitator

-Volunteers may also work with communities and health service providers to identify and address environmental health issues and to promote access to infrastructure such as water delivery systems, latrines, and waste management.
-Volunteers frequently work with local schools on health education activities and may also provide technical support to Ministry of Health partners and other Volunteers.
-Volunteers are typically clustered (placed within a reasonable proximity of one another) for safety and security considerations and due to the remote nature of living in an archipelago.
+Peace Corps responds to requests for assistance from the most remote corners of Vanuatu.
+Most Volunteers live on outer islands with limited resources and are typically clustered (placed within a reasonable proximity of one another) for safety and security considerations and due to the remote nature of living in an archipelago.
 WASH and Nutrition Facilitators may be placed in an area that complements the service of a nearby Literacy Education Facilitator.
 Both Peace Corps assignments encourage cross-sector engagement, however Volunteers are not typically placed in the same community.
-Volunteers may take on secondary projects in areas such as climate change, gender equality, youth development, or volunteerism.
+All Volunteers may take on secondary projects in areas such as climate change, gender equality, youth development, or volunteerism.

 COVID-19 Volunteer Activities

 In the past year, the world has been impacted by the COVID-19 pandemic.
 As a Volunteer, you will be trained in how to best protect yourself from COVID-19 exposure and understand the impact of and steps to reduce stigma related to COVID-19.
 You may also have the opportunity to engage with your community on implementing or enhancing COVID-19 mitigation activities, such as COVID-19 prevention and risk reduction strategies including social distancing, hand washing, mask wearing, addressing myths and misconceptions related to these practices, and vaccine hesitancy.
 Activities will be tailored to address the COVID-19 circumstances in the communities where you will serve.

 • Bachelor of Arts/Bachelor of Science degree in any field

 • Bachelor of Arts/Bachelor of Science degree in Nutrition, Health, or Nursing